earthly/website/website/get-earthly.md

     Next Steps
   </div>

-  <div class="text-gray-500 mt-2 text-lg">Learn more about Earthly through docs and examples, use Earthly with your existing CI, or use Earthly as a standalone CI.</div>
+  <div class="text-gray-500 mt-2 text-lg">Learn more about Earthly through docs and examples and how to use Earthly with your existing CI</div>

  <div class="text-2xl mt-6 border-t pt-4 border-gray-300">Learn Earthly</div>